- We strive to provide complete care for our patients. Learn more about all the services we provide.

 For example, federal grants for chiropractic research are now a reality.
 The Department of Defense formed a committee to introduce chiropractic services into the United States military.
 Several managed-care organizations now recognize us as qualified primary-care providers.
 And there is an ever-growing public awareness of the benefits of chiropractic care.

 Feel free to do your own research; at work, at school, at your health club or rec center.
 Ask around.
-You will hear countless success stories on how chiropractic has helped people recover from an accident, an injury, a tense period in their life, etc., or how chiropractic has helped them develop new, healthier lifestyle habits.
+You will hear countless success stories on how chiropractic care has helped people recover from an accident, an injury, a tense period in their life, etc., or how chiropractic care has helped them develop new, healthier lifestyle habits.